rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example5.md

 This time we will add icons and additional information to Node objects.

-The Add-DiaNodeIcon function enhances the visual representation of nodes by incorporating icons and detailed information.
+The **`Add-DiaNodeIcon`** (part of Diagrammer.Core module) function enhances the visual representation of nodes by incorporating icons and detailed information.
 In this example, each server node (Web, Application, and Database) is depicted with a server icon and a table listing its operating system, version, build, and edition.
 The nodes are organized within a dashed rounded rectangle labeled "3 Tier Concept," visually encapsulating the three-tier architecture.
 Connections between the nodes are clearly labeled with the communication protocols used (gRPC and SQL), providing a comprehensive overview of the web application structure.

 ```powershell title="PowerShell: param block"
 [CmdletBinding()]